MS257 ¼ Monochromator/Spectrograph with 77722 Motor Driven Slit Assembly

 We offer two internal shutters for MS257.
 Choose the one most suited to your application.

-For high rep rate, short exposure applications, choose the 77717 Fast Shutter.
+For high repetition rate, short exposure applications, choose the 77717 Fast Shutter.
 This shutter may be run in short bursts at repetition rates as high as 40 Hz.
 The exposure may be set and triggered from within the MS257 command language.
 A TTL output signal is also provided for precise synchronizing of external events.
-This shutter is ideal for the 77782 Imaging MS257 when using our InstaSpec CCD detectors at high rep rates in either the fully binned mode or with only a few channels.

 MS257 weighs ~40 lbs, and can therefore support optical accessories mounted to its ports.
 However, if you wish to fix it to an optical table use the 77775 Mounting Kit.
 The 77775 attaches the MS257 to an inch (1/4-20) or metric (M6) optical table and allows ±0.38 inch (±9.6 mm) horizontal adjustment.
 It nominally raises the optical axis of the MS257 by 0.38 inches (9.6 mm), to 5.38 inches (136.7 mm) total height.